Summer promo! Book now and get 20% off if we start your project by August 31st!

 • Heist stories

-Genres outside my zone include horror, erotica, romance/romantasy, and religious, although I will do aro/ace authenticity reads for most of these.
+Genres outside my zone include horror, erotica, romance/romantasy, religious, and kid lit, although I will do aro/ace authenticity reads for most of these.

 I'm a low spice kind of editor.
-On-page sex and romance-heavy plots are a no-go for me.
+Most on-page sex and romance-heavy plots are a no-go for me.